Conductance-based dendrites perform Bayes-optimal cue integration: Discussion

-Bayesian inference has previously been suggested as an operation on the level of a neuronal population in space \cite{knill2004bayesian,ma2006bayesian,Kording2006} or in time \cite{fischer2011owl,orban2016neural,dold2019stochasticity}.
-In our framework, to read out the reliability of a single neuron's opinion about the presence of its presynaptic feature, postsynaptic neurons either have to average across time or across a population of neurons that encode the same feature.
-Our single-neuron description of Bayesian inference is complementary to these population-based models.
+Bayesian inference has previously been suggested as an operation on the level of a neuronal population in space \cite{knill2004bayesian,ma2006bayesian,Kording2006} or in time \cite{fischer2011owl,orban2016neural,petrovici2016stochastic,dold2019stochasticity}.
+In our framework, to read out the reliability of a single neuron, postsynaptic neurons either have to average across time or across a population of neurons that encode the same feature.
+Our single-neuron description of Bayesian inference may thus be{is} complementary to population-based models.
+A formal demonstration of this complementarity is beyond the scope of the current manuscript.
 Other recent work also considers the neuronal representation and learning of uncertainty.
-In line with our plasticity rules, natural-gradient-descent learning for spiking neurons \cite{kreutzer2020natural} predicts small learning rates for unreliable afferents.
-A different approach to representing and learning uncertainty is based on synaptic weights rather than membrane potentials and conductances \cite{aitchison2021synaptic}.
-In this model each synapse represents a distribution over synaptic weights and plasticity adapts the parameters of this distribution.
-While this represents an interesting complementary hypothesis, this normative view does not incorporate neuronal membrane dynamics.
+For example, in line with our plasticity rules, natural-gradient-descent learning for spiking neurons \cite{kreutzer2020natural} predicts small learning rates for unreliable afferents.
+A different approach to representing and learning uncertainty is centered on synaptic weights rather than membrane potentials and conductances \cite{aitchison2021synaptic}.
+In this model, each synapse represents a distribution over synaptic weights and plasticity adapts the parameters of this distribution.
+While being a complementary hypothesis, this normative view does not incorporate neuronal membrane dynamics.